5T33Z0/Clover-Crate/ACPI/README.md

 ### PNLF_UID

-There are several sample brightness curves/graphs in the system and they have different UIDs.
+There are several sample brightness curves/graphs in the system, and they have different UIDs.
 If some realtor used that curve, that doesn't mean that you will have the same brightness with the same processor.
 It depends on the panel – not the processor.
-Generally speaking, using an `SSDT-PNLF.aml` is suggested.
+Generally speaking, using `SSDT-PNLF.aml` is recommended.
 You can find one in the Samples Folder of the OpenCore Package.

 ### DeleteUnused

 Removes unused floppy, CRT and DVI devices - a necessity for getting the Intel GMA X3100 to work on Dell Laptops.
-Otherwise you'll get a black screen.
+Otherwise, you'll get a black screen.
 Tested by hundreds of users.

 ### FakeLPC